Table of content

 2. Get an upload URL

-Now that you have your access token with the right scope, you’ll have to request an upload URL to Dailymotion in order to be able to send your file.
+Now that you have your access token with the right scope/permissions, you have to request an upload URL to Dailymotion in order to send your file.

-Perform a GET request to https://api.dailymotion.com/file/upload and include your access token in order to be able to get your upload URL.
+Perform a GET request to the endpoint (see below) and include your access token to retrieve an upload URL.

 curl https://api.dailymotion.com/file/upload